 Eligibility and required documentation

-- Rebate will be based on points awarded under the LEED Energy and Atmosphere, Credit 1 Optimize Energy Performance (EAc1) category and square footage of building.
+- Rebate will be based on points awarded under LEED Energy & Atmosphere, Optimize Energy Performance, Advanced Energy Metering, and Demand Response categories and square footage of building.

 - Customer must use one of the following LEED Rating Systems for certification: